Website Terms to Know

 Domain

-A domain is a text-based address that visitors use to locate your website – your site’s primary URL.
+A domain is a text-based address visitors use to access your website – your site’s primary URL.
 For example, our website’s domain is gotomanmarketing.com.

-Domains can typically be purchased directly through the platform on which the site is being built or can be purchased separately through a vendor such as GoDaddy or Namecheap.
-Domains typically need to be renewed annually in order to maintain access to that address.
+Domains can often be purchased directly through your chosen site platform or separately through a vendor such as GoDaddy or Namecheap.
+Domains must be continually renewed (often yearly) to maintain access to that address.

 Multiple domains can be purchased and directed to the same website.
-For example, entering either gotomanmarketing.com or go-tomanmarketing.com will direct a visitor to the same website.
+For example, entering gotomanmarketing.com or go-tomanmarketing.com will direct visitors to the same website.

 DNS

-DNS translates a text-based domain name such as gotomanmarketing.com to the numerical IP address on which the website is accessible.
-This eliminates the need for the average visitor to need to memorize a string of alphanumeric characters.
-When a new website is created or the business switches hosting providers, developers will access the DNS in order to point the domain to the new site’s IP address.
+DNS translates a domain name such as gotomanmarketing.com to the numerical IP address on which the website is accessible.
+This eliminates the need for visitors to memorize a string of alphanumeric characters.
+When a new website is created or the business switches hosting providers, developers will access the DNS to point the domain to the new site’s IP address.

 Hosting

-Web hosting stores your website’s files and makes them accessible to the average site visitor.
+Web hosting stores your site’s files and makes them accessible to visitors.
 It’s essentially renting space on a vendor’s servers.
-Hosting needs are dependent on the type of website and its anticipated traffic though generally speaking, you’ll want to seek a reliable hosting vendor that can deliver on both speed and reliability.
+Your hosting needs will depend on the size of your site and its anticipated traffic though you’ll want to seek a reliable vendor that can deliver on both speed and reliability.

 CMS

 CMS is an acronym for content management system.
-This software assists in more easily building and managing a website as opposed to directly coding its content (which requires a skilled web developer.)
-WordPress and Wix are examples of commonly-used CMSs.
+This software assists in easily building and managing a site rather than directly coding its content (which requires a skilled web developer.)
+WordPress and Wix are examples of commonly used CMSs.

 Plugins

-Many website CMSs offer plugins to enhance their standard capabilities with WordPress being the most common example.
+Many website CMSs offer plugins to enhance their standard capabilities.
 Plugins are similar to a smartphone’s apps – they aren’t required to perform basic operations, but offer additional functionality beyond what comes “out of the box.”
-Like apps, you can choose to download only the plugins you want for your site’s particular needs.
-Also similarly, plugins are generally free though others do require a subscription or one-time cost.
-Lastly, plugins are often updated to improve functionality and/or security so it’s recommended to “auto-enable” plugin updates or regularly check installed plugins as applicable.
+Like apps, you can download only the plugins required for your site’s particular needs.

 SSL Certificate